MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

 ## How Office Online Server enables users to view Office files in shared folders and websites by using Online Viewers
 <a name="onlineviewers"> </a>

-Online Viewers enable users to use a web browser to view , and files that are stored on web servers or shared folders in an organization.
-Users can conveniently view files in a web browser without having to open a separate application.
-In addition, Online Viewers do not require to be installed on users' computers.
+Online Viewers enable users to use a web browser to view Excel, PowerPoint and Word files that are stored on web servers or shared folders in an organization.
+Users can conveniently view Office files in a web browser without having to open a separate application.
+In addition, Online Viewers do not require Office to be installed on users' computers.
 Online Viewers also generate the code that is required to link or embed the URL inside a webpage.
 You can use Online Viewers within your Intranet, or on the Internet.

- provides a page at the address http:// _OfficeWebAppsServername_/op/generate.aspx that you can use to generate links to publicly available documents that have UNC or URL addresses.
-When a user selects a generated URL, Online Viewers enable to get the file from its location and then render it by using .
-The user can view the , , or file in a browser with features intact.
-Formatting and layout in documents are preserved, data in workbooks can be filtered and sorted, and animations play in presentations.
+Office Online Server provides a page at the address http:// _OfficeWebAppsServername_/op/generate.aspx that you can use to generate links to publicly available documents that have UNC or URL addresses.
+When a user selects a generated URL, Online Viewers enable Office Online Server to get the file from its location and then render it by using Office Online.
+The user can view the Word, Excel, or PowerPoint file in a browser with Office features intact.
+Formatting and layout in Word documents are preserved, data in Excel workbooks can be filtered and sorted, and animations play in PowerPoint presentations.
 However, be aware that Online Viewers allow users to view but not edit files, and Online Viewers can't open any files that require authentication.